|

 Maker: Unknown maker, Germany.

-Size: 4 1/4" half doll only, 8" overall.
-Condition: The handel is in excellent condition.
-Gretel has two issue on the base.
+Condition: The Hansel brush is in excellent condition.
+Gretel has two issue on the base, a small sliver on the front and a larger sliver on the back.
 Together they display exceptionally well.
 See additional pictures.

 P254

 From Pauline's collection.
 Pre-1939.
 Personality half doll.
-Some half dolls were inspired by actual personalities.
+Some half dolls were inspired by actual historical personalities.
 This lovely large, bisque, nudie half doll is identified as "Lady With Ring", Elizabeth of Austria (1837-1898), by the Goebel Company that produced her.
 Nicknamed, "Sisi", she was married to Emperor Franz Joseph I. While Franz Joseph was passionately in love with her, she did not reciprocate his feelings.
 Restless and emotionally distant from her husband, she fled him and court life as much as she could.
 While travelling in Geneva in 1898, she was stabbed to death by an Italian anarchist named Luigi Lucheni.
 She is depicted removing her gold ring, perhaps a symbolic gesture of her troubled and distant relationship with her husband and separation from court life.
 Despite her positive identification as Elizabeth of Austria, her bald pate is covered with a blond mohair wig and regional headdress of the French Alsace region.
-This is inconsistent with the actual empress' appearance and nationality; she was neither blond nor French.
-It becomes obvious that a previous owner took historic license with her appearance and bestowed a blond wig and French regional headdress on her bald head.
+This is inconsistent with the actual empress' appearance and nationality; she was neither bald, blond nor French!
+It becomes obvious that a previous owner took artistic and historic license with her appearance and bestowed a blond wig and French regional headdress on her bald head.
 Regardless of her identity crisis, whether an Austrian empress or a French peasant, she is an exceptional half doll.

 Maker: William Goebel, Germany.